Evdigi-INA/generator/README.md

 ```sh
 composer require zzzul/generator --dev
 ```
-> This package must be installed after a fresh laravel installation because it will rewrite some of your files.
+> This package must be installed after a fresh laravel installation because it will rewrite some files.

 2. Register the provider in ``` config/app.php ```
 ```php